Rylan Clark ‘praying’ as mum Linda admitted to hospital after falling on holiday

 Linda has Crohn’s disease, a chronic condition where parts of the digestive system become inflamed.

 Rylan’s mother is a well-known face to fans of the presenter, as the pair have appeared together on a number of shows.
+This includes Celebrity Gogglebox, where the duo became firm favourites among fans for their close relationship, playful rapport and Rylan’s fondness for teasing his mother.

-This includes Celebrity Gogglebox, which Rylan joked in 2020 was “the worst thing I ever did, because these days all people want to talk to me about is my mum”.
+Rylan joked in 2020 that appearing on Celebrity Gogglebox was “the worst thing I ever did, because these days all people want to talk to me about is my mum”.

 Watch Apple TV+ free for 7 days